SS9987/AmeisenBot-3.3.5a/README.md

 **AmeisenBot.Manager**: Create a new Bot instance here and manage it

 **AmeisenBot.Mapping**: Mapping related stuff like loading/saving nodes

-**AmeisenBot.Server**: This thing is planned to be a server for the bots to communicate to each other.

 **AmeisenBot.Test**: Maybe some tests will appear in this module in the near future